jmeaster30/nova-lilith-os/README.md

 ### Build the cross-compiler

+#### Prerequisites

+The cross compiler is built from gcc and has some prerequisites before it can be built.
+If you are on a Debian-based linux then run the following command to get the proper prerequisites.

+> `sudo apt install build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo`

+See the [GCC Cross-Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) on the osdev wiki for more info.

+#### Makefile

-The cross-compiler can be built with the makefile so you can just run the following command.
+The cross compiler can be built with the makefile so you can just run the following command.

 > `make cross-compiler`

+This command updates the submodules and calls the ./cross-compiler/build.sh script in one command.

+#### Bash Script

-Or, it can be run with the build.sh file in the cross-compiler folder but you need to make sure you pull the submodules if you haven't already.
+The cross compiler can be built with the build.sh file in the cross-compiler folder but you need to make sure you pull the submodules if you haven't already.

 > `git submodule init`
 > `git submodule update`